milwd/2D-Drone-Simulation-Remote/README.md

 ## Credits
 - Developed as the Advanced and Robot Programming assignments, Robotics Engineering, University of Genoa.
 - Dan Gookins' Guide to Ncurses Programming is a must read.
+- It would have been nice to be a 3D simulation -> probably.
 - The drone is lagging in movement -> change mass and coefficients.
 - The map feature is weird -> I know, right?
 - Is the fastdds section multithreaded? -> it can be ... if you want.